 The leek is a vegetable with a crunchy, firm texture in its raw state.
 The edible portion of the leek is the stalk (the portion between the root and green fan leaves).

-Do leeks taste like onion?
+Do leeks taste like an onion?

+Leeks are milder and sweeter actually than onions.
 This means they are able to add a subtle onion touch to this cauliflower leek soup without overpowering the other flavors.

 In other words, using 2 big stalks in this recipe yields the perfect flavor combination.

-How to make Cauliflower Leek Soup in 3 Easy Steps
+How to make Cauliflower Leek Soup

-Prep – Chop the veggies.
+Start by chopping the veggies.
 Add them along with the broth and seasonings to your soup pot.
 Then give it all a good stir.

-Cook – Simmer everything until the cauliflower has softened.
+Simmer everything until the cauliflower has softened.
 When it’s done it should look something like the image above.

 Serving this creamy, family favorite soup is all that’s left!